GioBonvi/GoogleContactsEventsNotifier/docs/translation-guide.md

   },
   ```
 - These are some things you have to keep in mind to do this correctly:
-  1. Remember to put a comma at each line except after the open curly bracket.
+  1. Remember to put a comma at the end of each line except after the open curly
+     bracket.
   2. Do not change the leftmost string.
   3. Make sure that the strings are enclosed in a pair of single quotes (`'`).
   4. If you need to enter a single quote in the string itself put a backslash
      (`\`) before it.
      You can find an example above: the string `Puoi trovare l'ultima qui` must
-     becomes `'Puoi trovare l\'ultima qui'` when enclosing it between the two
+     become `'Puoi trovare l\'ultima qui'` when enclosing it between the two
      single quotes.
   5. Try to keep the translation as faithful to the original as possible (obviously
      keeping context and language rules in mind).